MetroCS/QualityToolsForBlueJ/DevelopmentConventions.md

 ### Project-Specific Conventions

 - Multiple authors are indicated using multiple @author tags, one tag per line, one author per tag.
-- Where practicable, style conventions are embodied in configuration files for the [Checkstyle](https://checkstyle.sourceforge.io) tool.
+- Where practicable, style conventions are embodied in configuration files for the [Checkstyle](https://checkstyle.sourceforge.io) tool and located in the [config/checkstyle](config/checkstyle) directory.

 _____
 ## Build Environment